Artomyces Pyxidatus: The Ultimate Mushroom Guide

 Crown-Tipped Coral mushrooms are one of the many types of mushrooms that were reclassified once advancements in microscopes and DNA sequencing enabled mycologists to confirm the differences between the different club and coral fungi genera and species.

-Artomyces Pyxidatus mushrooms were moved from the Clavaria genus to Clavicorona in 1947, and then to the genus Artomyces in 1972.
+Artomyces pyxidatus mushrooms were moved from the Clavaria genus to Clavicorona in 1947, and then to the genus Artomyces in 1972.
 Today they are often still known and classified as Clavicorona pyxidate among some foragers.

-Artomyces Pyxidatus Preserving
+Artomyces pyxidatus Preserving

 Stored in a breathable bag, such as a paper bag, in the fridge or a cool place, the mushrooms can keep for several days.
 Never store the mushrooms in a plastic bag as this turns them soggy and slimy.
 If storing longer-term, place the mushrooms in a plastic container that just holds the mushrooms, sealing the top with plastic wrap.
 Poke holes in the top of the wrap to allow air and moisture to escape.
 Dries great.

-Artomyces Pyxidatus Cooking Notes
+Cooking Notes

 Crown-Tipped Coral mushrooms can be consumed raw but are most often cooked as they can cause an upset stomach in some consumers.
 The mushrooms need to be thoroughly washed, as dirt can get lodged among the branches and between the small points at the tip of each stalk.